-Set to yes to enable the support for functions, which have dependencies on WebSphere MQ.

-- home The installation directory of the WebSphere MQ client.
-Lowest version that is required is 7.0.1. - 3.
+- Set to yes to enable the support for functions, which have dependencies on WebSphere MQ. - home The installation directory of the WebSphere MQ client. - 3.
 Save your changes.

 Validating the environment

 Before you can configure the application server, you need to verify that your environment is installed and configured properly.